-Ninety percent of all confidence intervals constructed in this way contain the true value for the population percent of students that are registered voters.
+Ninety percent of all confidence intervals constructed in this way contain the true value for the population percent of accounts receivable that are overdue 30 days.

-- 8.9 A student polls his school to see if students in the school district are for or against the new legislation regarding school uniforms.
+- 8.8 A student polls his school to see if students in the school district are for or against the new legislation regarding school uniforms.
 She surveys 600 students and finds that 480 are against the new legislation. - a.
 Compute a 90% confidence interval for the true percent of students who are against the new legislation, and interpret the confidence interval. - b.
 In a sample of 300 students, 68% said they own an iPod and a smart phone.
 Compute a 97% confidence interval for the true percent of students who own an iPod and a smartphone.

-8.4 | Calculating the Sample Size n: Continuous Random Variables and Binary Random Variables
+8.4 | Calculating the Sample Size n: Continuous and Binary Random Variables